 This action will open the Submit Files - *Name of Assignment* page.

-4. Folder name, Instructions for the assignment, Start Date and Deadline details for the Assignment will be displayed.
+4. Folder name, attached rubrics, and instructions for the assignment, as well as Start Date and Deadline details for the Assignment will be displayed.

 Under the Submit Files section select the Add a File button.

 This action will open a pop up titled Add a File.

 5. From here you can Browse for a file from your local computer, a storage device such as a USB, or your Locker within MyLO.

 This action will close the pop up and return you to the Submit Files page.

 6. Your assignment details will now appear in the Submit Files section.